Elronde120/TODO-Python/README.md

 # TODO-Python
-A simple todo application on the command line using Python
+A simple todo application on the command line using Python.
+Requires a python installation to run

 A TODO app that can